In 2021, Catholic Family Services of Saskatoon marked 80 years as one of the city’s oldest and most vital social service organizations.

-Throughout the 75 years, CFS has maintained its original purpose to respond to human need with compassion and support.
+Throughout the 81 years, CFS Saskatoon has maintained its original purpose to respond to human need with compassion and support.

 Our first name was the Catholic Welfare Council (CWC).
 The CWC was established in 1940 opening its doors for the first time in February of 1941.
 Its primary purpose was to be of assistance to war brides and to provide clothing and Christmas hampers.
 Homes were found for the aged and for babies, and shopping services for those who needed help.

 In the 1950’s projects included sponsorship of homes for unwed mothers, helping immigrant families, homemaker services, summer camps, identification of suitable films for children and appropriate literature on newsstands.
 The staff of the CWC also acted as the truant officer for the Separate Board of Education.